5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 That gives us the offset of the two double quotes, but what if we want to have the offset and the length of any string found _between_ --- and including --- the double quotes?

-For that we need to introduce the _meta character_ dot (`.`) which has a special meaning in a regular expression: it represents _any_ character (not strictly true but we will soon discuss the one and only exception, the NewLine character).
+For that we need to introduce the _meta character_ dot (`.`), which has a special meaning in a regular expression: it represents _any_ character.
+(Not quite: we will soon discuss the one and only exception, the NewLine character).

 A> # Meta Characters
 A>
-A> Meta characters, sometimes called special characters, are those characters that have a special meaning in a regular expression.
+A> Meta characters, sometimes called special characters, are characters with a special meaning in a regular expression.
 A>
-A> In order to _really_ master regular expressions you have to know _all_ of them.
+A> To specify a character that serves as a meta character, we _escape_ it with a backslash.
+So, yes, backslash is another meta character.
+To represent a dot followed by a backslash we would write `\.\\`
 A>
-A> That will not only enable you to use them properly, it will also prevent you from advertising yourself as a non-skilled RegEx user: those tend to escape pretty much everything that is not a letter or a digit because they don't know what they are doing.
-A>
-A> Even if you don't care, unnecessary escaping also reduces readability significantly; that is already a good reason for not escaping more characters than necessary.
-A>
-A> Note that if you want a meta character to be taken literally (like searching for a dot) then you have to escape the meta character by a backslash (`\`) which therefore is itself a meta character.
-A>
-A> Therefore the expression `'"\.\\"'` would search for double-quote followed by a single dot followed by a single backslash followed by a double-quote.
+A> We’ll encounter more meta characters as we go.

 So we try: